Bylaws of the Young Republican Federation of Virginia

 Section 1.
 Standing Committees

-The Federation shall have the following standing committees in place and operating at all times:
+The Federation shall have the following standing committees:

 Section 2.
 Committee Chair(s)

-A. The Chairman shall appoint a chairman for each standing committee with the approval of a majority of the Executive Board.
+- The Chairman shall appoint a chairman for any ad-hoc with the approval of a majority of the Executive Board.

-B. The Chairman shall have the authority to remove committee chairman with the approval of a majority on the Executive Board.
+- The Chairman shall have the authority to remove ad-hoc committee chairman with the approval of a majority on the Executive Board.

 Section 3.
 New Committee(s)

-The Chairman shall have the power to appoint and terminate ad-hoc committees with the approval of the Executive Board.
+The Chairman or the Board shall have the power to appoint and terminate ad-hoc committees with the approval of the Executive Board.

 Article VII.
 Conventions